 You are going to love these homemade popsicles.
 They are so quick and easy to prepare that the hardest part will be waiting for them to freeze.

-These creamy pops have the sweet, delicious flavor of an indulgent treat in a healthy frozen dessert made with Greek yogurt.
-They are a protein-packed snack recipe filled with fresh fruit, and with less than ten minutes of prep time, the hardest part will be waiting for them to freeze.
+These creamy pops have the sweet, delicious flavor of an indulgent treat in a frozen dessert made with Greek yogurt and filled with fresh fruit.
+With less than ten minutes of prep time, the hardest part will be waiting for them to freeze.

 This recipe is the answer when you are craving a frozen dessert that is sweet, fruity, and fresh with a hint of tart lime flavor.
-Four ingredients are all you need to make this simple, light, and healthy ice pop.
+Four ingredients are all you need to make this simple ice pop.

 Forget the campfire and keep cool when you start with Greek yogurt and make a delicious cool summertime snack.
 All of the flavors of a favorite childhood treat, and you can even use gluten free graham crackers.